IRobot: Attempted acquisition by Amazon (2022–2024)

 On August 5, 2022, Amazon announced its intent to acquire iRobot in a deal worth US$1.7 billion.
 The deal was subject to federal approval from the U.S. Federal Trade Commission (FTC) and other regulatory agencies.
 In September 2022, the FTC requested more data from both companies, amid concerns about Amazon's market power and the privacy implications of it gaining information about consumer floorplans.

 In June 2023, the UK's Competition and Markets Authority cleared the acquisition, saying it wouldn't lead to competition concerns in the country.
 The European Commission launched a formal investigation into the proposed purchase in July 2023, citing that it would "allow Amazon to restrict competition in the market for robot vacuum cleaners ('RVCs') and to strengthen its position as online marketplace provider."
 In July 2023, Amazon reduced the offer price to $1.42 billion after iRobot raised $200 million in new debt to fund its daily operations.

 In January 2024, Amazon and iRobot announced they would end their plans to merge in the face of opposition from EU and U.S. antitrust regulators.
 This resulted in Amazon paying iRobot a $94 million reverse breakup fee, iRobot laying off 31 percent of its employees, and CEO Colin Angle departing.
 Gary Cohen was appointed as the company's new chief executive in May 2024.

+Bankruptcy

+On December 14, 2025, iRobot filed for Chapter 11 bankruptcy protection after seeking court approval via a restructuring support agreement to be taken private and acquired by Shenzhen Picea Robotics, the manufacturer of Roombas, and Santrum Hong Kong, for an undisclosed amount.